-Early Childhood Education (ECE) participation has increased steadily in greater Christchurch over recent years and has consistently remained above the national target of 98 percent (98.6% in 2016).
-Since the National Certificate of Educational Achievement (NCEA) was introduced, NCEA Level 2 pass rates for Christchurch City students have been consistently rising and are generally higher than the New Zealand average (82% and 80.3% respectively, in 2016).
-Selwyn District students have achieved at a high level over time (86.8% in 2016).
-Results in the Waimakariri District have generally been similar to the national average.
+Early Childhood Education (ECE) participation has increased steadily in greater Christchurch over recent years and has consistently remained above the national target of 98 percent (prior participation 98.6% in 2021, with 84% having attended for at least 10 hours per week on average).
+Since the National Certificate of Educational Achievement (NCEA) was introduced, NCEA Level 2 pass rates for greater Christchurch students have been rising and are generally higher than the New Zealand average.
+Selwyn District students have achieved at a high level over time and results in the Waimakariri District have generally been similar to the national average.
 The Highest Qualification indicator shows that the distribution of qualifications across the greater Christchurch population is broadly similar to the national picture.
 In greater Christchurch, the NEET rate (the proportion of young people not engaged in employment, education, or training) decreased substantially over the years following the Canterbury earthquakes and remained well below the national rate through to mid-2016.
 However, the current data indicate that this post-earthquake difference has now dissipated.

 Key equity issues within education

 Overall, education data show differences across population groups.
 While differences across geographical areas, ethnicity, and gender are not statistically significant for ECE participation, large and statistically significant differences are evident at the higher education levels when outcomes are considered by ethnicity.
 European/Pākehā and Asian ethnic groups consistently have higher levels of mid-level to high-level educational attainment than Māori and Pacific ethnic groups.

 What this means for wellbeing